Project 2: Access controls

 Part 1: File system

-$ wget https://shelat.khoury.neu.edu/dl/2550-s21/project2-fs.ext4.gz
+$ wget https://shelat.khoury.northeastern.edu/dl/24f-2550/project2.ext4.gz

-$ gunzip project2-fs.ext4.gz
+$ gunzip project2.ext4.gz

-$ sudo mount project2-fs.ext4 /mnt
+$ sudo mount project2.ext4 /mnt

 $ ls -al /mnt

 Now you should see the “root” disk of this captured machine under /mnt.
 We are now going to explore the filesystem.
-In order to “immerse” yourself into the image without actually booting this potentially compromised machine, you are going to be running your virtual machine “kernel”, while exploring the file system as if you were running that system.
+In order to immerse yourself into the image without actually booting this potentially compromised machine, you are going to be running your virtual machine “kernel”, while exploring the file system as if you were running that system.
 To do this, we are going to use a program called chroot, which we will study later in this course.
 The chroot allows you to run a program while making the program think that its root is another directory.
 In this case, we are going to run the bash shell as root using the new captured file system as the root directory:

-abhi@abhi-VirtualBox:~$ sudo chroot /mnt /bin/bash
+$ sudo chroot /mnt /bin/bash

 After you run this command the prompt should change.
 You are now running a shell while using the mounted file system as your new root.